Posted 29th April, 2018 by Alex Kallimanis 2 Comments

-Ancient Athens was the birthplace of democracy, so a visit to the Acropolis is an absolute must.
-Asides from the Parthenon, there’s a lot to see atop the Acropolis and ruins of ancient Athens, like the old Agora, Theatre of Dionysus and Library of Hadrian.
-A close look at the Temple of Hephaestus (Theseum), which is one of the best preserved ancient Greek temples is also a must.
+Democracy originated when the Parthenon was built.
+So a visit to the Acropolis should be part of a perfect week in Greece.
+There’s a lot to see atop the Acropolis and the ruins of ancient Athens, like the ancient Agora (marketplace), Theatre of Dionysus and Library of Hadrian.
+A close up look at the Temple of Hephaestus (Theseum), which is the best preserved ancient Greek temple is also a must.
 Plan to visit the separate Acropolis museum too, among other sites.
-For much more on Athens, read my article on 5 Great Tips for Visiting Athens in 2018.
+For more on Athens, read my article on Great Tips for Visiting Athens.

-Mid Range: Athenaeum Grand Hotel has been open less than two years and offers a comfortable stay at a good price.
-All rooms even includes use of a smartphone that’s programmed with a guide to Athens, that you can use while touring the city.
-Beds are really comfortable and breakfast is delicious.
+Athenaeum Grand Hotel is a modern hotel offering a comfortable stay at a good price.
+Rooms and suites are fitted with hardwood floors, nice furnishings and a modern bathroom.
+All rooms even include use of a smartphone, programmed with a guide to Athens that guests can use while touring the city.
+Beds are really comfortable and the breakfast buffet is great quality.
 We enjoyed our stay there.

 Optional Day Trip to Delphi, Meteora or Athens One Day Cruise

 Athens One Day Cruise

 An excursion to rack up several islands on a day trip from Athens is Athens One Day Cruise, which you can read about in my review of that cruise.
 Athens One Day Cruise travels to the beautiful carless island of Hydra, along with Poros and Aegina.
 This is a great idea if you want to see a lot of Greek islands, but are short on time.
 The cruise costs around €100 ($125 US) per person, leaving at 8 am and returning at 7:15 pm.